mind-inria/mri-nufft/docs/nufft.rst

  The NUFFT Operator
 ====================

-This document gives a general overview of the Non Uniform Fast fourier transform (NUFFT), and its application in MRI.
+This document gives a general overview of the Non-Uniform Fast fourier transform (NUFFT), and its application in MRI.

-The Non Uniform Discrete Fourier Transform
+The Non-Uniform Discrete Fourier Transform
 ==========================================

-The non uniform discrete fourier transform (NUDFT) is a generalization of the discrete fourier transform (DFT) to non uniform sampling.
+The Non-Uniform Discrete Fourier Transform (NUDFT) is a generalization of the Discrete Fourier Transform (DFT) to non-uniform sampling.

 For a signal :math:`x` sampled at location :math:`p_0, p_1, \ldots, p_{N-1}` we want to get the frequency points (non uniformly spaced) at :math:`\nu_0, \nu_1, \ldots, \nu_{M-1}`